NEURECA

 • Audiovisual Speech/Language Development & Neural Plasticity across Lifespan

-• Disorganised thoughts and speech processing in psychosis
+• Disorganised thoughts and (internal) speech processing in psychosis

 • Cognitive Strategy Development